Ballistic: Ecks vs. Sever

-Ballistic: Ecks vs. Sever is a 2002 action thriller film directed by Wych Kaosayananda (under the pseudonym of Kaos).
+Ballistic: Ecks vs. Sever is a 2002 science fiction action thriller film directed and produced by Thai filmmaker Wych Kaosayananda (under the pseudonym of 'Kaos'), from a screenplay by Alan B. McElroy.
 The film stars Antonio Banderas and Lucy Liu as opposing secret agents who team up to fight a common enemy.
-It is an international co-production among Canada, Germany and the United States.
+It was an international co-production with the United States, Canada, and Germany.